mdereje/taxman/README.md

 - Tax bracket for income
 - Federal allocated budge for last year
 - Federal spending for last year
+- Federal elected officials
 Output:
 - Break down of federal spending based on taxes paid/owed.

+## Questions
+- How does TurboTax get info about the tax payer by just using a W-2 number?